-Advancing your career within a patient-centered care environment is an opportunity to share what you know best about the nursing profession.
-After all, the concepts of caring, collaboration and excellence are already part of your repertoire.
+Advancing your career in a patient-centered care environment allows you to share what you know best about the nursing profession.
+After all, the concepts of caring, collaboration, and excellence are already part of your repertoire.

 Patient Knowledge and Education

 A core tenet of patient-centered care is treating the patient and their family members (and/or designated friends) as partners in care delivery.
 This means sharing clinical knowledge and findings in a way that is conducive to understanding and decision-making.